-- After-tax NPV at an 5% real discount rate is \$228M. - Mine life of five years.
+- After-tax NPV at a 5% real discount rate is \$228M. - Mine life of five years.

 The estimated total cash costs for the LOM is \$11.63/oz payable silver.
-AISC for the LOM, which includes infrastructure capital, capital development and reclamation, averages \$13.57/oz payable silver.
+The all-in sustaining costs (AISC) for the LOM, which includes infrastructure capital, capital development and reclamation, averages \$13.57/oz payable silver.
 Unit costs include concentrate in stockpile.
 Silver provides the primary revenue for the analysis, with contributions from lead and zinc.
 Credits from lead and zinc are included in the cash cost.